wangtianrui/VocalStory/README.md

    10. Install [ffmpeg](https://www.ffmpeg.org/download.html) (Needed for audio output format conversion and if you want to create M4B audiobook)
    11. In the activated virtual environment, run `uvicorn app:app --host 0.0.0.0 --port 7860` to run the Gradio app.
 After the app has started, navigate to `http://127.0.0.1:7860` in the browser.
    </details>

+### Parallel batch inferencing of audio for faster audio generation

+- Choose the value of **KOKORO_MAX_PARALLEL_REQUESTS_BATCH_SIZE** based on your available VRAM to accelerate the generation of audio by using parallel batch inferencing.
+This variable is used while setting up the number of workers in kokoro docker container and as an env varible for defining the max number of parallel requests that can be made to kokoro fastapi, so make sure you set the same values for both of them.
+You can consider setting this value to your available (VRAM/ 2) and play around with the value to see if it works best.
+If you are unsure then a good starting point for this value can be a value of 2.
+If you face issues of running out of memory then consider lowering the value for both workers and for the env variable.

 ## Roadmap